Stroke is a largely preventable event. Many risks can be reduced by making lifestyle changes.

 - pericarditis (inflammation of the bag surrounding the heart)

 - drinking lots of caffeine — for example, tea, coffee and energy drinks

 Haemorrhagic strokes (also known as 'cerebral haemorrhages' or 'intracranial haemorrhages') usually occur when a blood vessel in the brain bursts and bleeds into the brain (intracerebral haemorrhage).

 The main cause of haemorrhagic stroke is high blood pressure (hypertension), which can weaken the arteries in the brain and make them prone to split or rupture.

 Things that increase the risk of developing high blood pressure include:

 - a lack of exercise

-Haemorrhagic stroke can also occur from the rupture of a balloon-like expansion of a blood vessel (aneurysm) and badly formed blood vessels in the brain.
+Haemorrhagic stroke can also be caused by an aneurysm (the expansion and rupture of a blood vessel) or by badly formed blood vessels within the brain.